 Although Gandhi Jayanti is observed in all parts of India, the celebration in Delhi is something you shouldn't miss.
 Here are some of the major attractions to venture on the occasion of Gandhi Jayanti.

-1. Raj Ghat.
 Raj Ghat is a memorial dedicated to Gandhi Ji.
 The term 'Raj Ghat' translates to the royal platform, which features a blue-black marble platform.
 On Gandhi Jayanti, people from different parts of the country gather at Raj Ghat to pay homage to Mahatma Gandhi.
 Closer to Daryaganj, Raj Ghat is located on the Ring Road, which is also known as Mahatma Gandhi Road.

-2. India Gate.
 Gandhi Jayanti is a day to remember the sacrifices and contributions of Mahatma Gandhi and all the freedom fighters who helped India gain independence from the British.
 Hence, India Gate is the perfect place to visit on this occasion.
 One of the largest war memorials in India, India Gate is located near Rajpath that was designed by Sir Edwin Lutyens.
-The Amar Jawan Jyoti at India Gate is visited by the Prime Minister on Republic Day to pay tribute to the martyrs of Indian Armed Forces who died in the Indo-Pakistani War of 1971.
+The Amar Jawan Jyoti at India Gate is visited by the Prime Minister on Republic Day to pay tribute to the martyrs of the Indian Armed Forces who died in the Indo-Pakistani War of 1971.

 Delhi is well connected with all major cities and states of the country via different modes of transportation.
 The capital city of Delhi is nearly 1,419, 2,178, 1,534 km away from Mumbai, Bengaluru, and Kolkata respectively.
 Here is how you can reach Delhi from different parts of India.